StructifyAI/structify-python/docs/source/python_client/datasets.rst

     from structify.types.property_type import Enum
     Table(
-        name="employee",
-        description="details about employees at a certain company.", properties=[
+        name="founder",
+        description="the founder of a company",
+        properties=[
-            Property(name="name", description="the full name of the employee"), Property(name="age", description="the age of the employee", prop_type="Integer"),
+            Property(name="name", description="The name of the founder"),
+            Property(name="age", description="the age of the founder", prop_type="Integer"),
-            Property(name="linkedin", description="the LinkedIn URL of the employee", prop_type="URL"),
+            Property(name="linkedin", description="the LinkedIn URL of the founder", prop_type="URL"),
-            Property(name="photo", description="the photo of the employee", prop_type="Image"),
+            Property(name="photo", description="the photo of the founder", prop_type="Image"),
             Property(
-                name="department",
+                name="background",
-                description="the department of the employee",
+                description="the professional specialization of the founder",
                 prop_type=Enum(
                     Enum=["Sales", "Marketing", "Engineering", "HR", "Finance", "Legal", "Other"] )